Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formato

-diez dígitos
+10 dígitos

 ### <a name="pattern"></a>Patrón

-diez dígitos consecutivos
+10 dígitos consecutivos

 ### <a name="checksum"></a>Suma de comprobación